Fascia: The Secret Organ—and How to Make Your Legs Longer and Leaner

 A visit to structural integrative specialist Lauren Roxburgh begins with a photo session in front of a gridded wall at her Santa Monica studio.
 She instructs you to stand in your natural posture—in a sports bra and tights—feet aligned against two marks on the floor.
 90 or so minutes later, she sets you up in front of the same grid, and then shows you the infomercial-esque results.
 If she didn’t have you hop off the bed mid-session to hobble around for a few minutes—feeling how strange it is when one of your legs is longer than the other—you wouldn’t believe what you’re seeing.
 Which is that Lauren has in fact made you taller—and as a result of the heightened alignment, leaner.
 Your head hits the grid inches higher.

 Lauren is an alignment and body mechanics specialist who focuses on the fascia—i.e., the connective tissue in our bodies that doctors are now considering to be the organ of structure or posture.
 At its best, the fascia is a thin membrane that covers all of our muscles.
 At its worst, it bonds together to create knots, pain, tension, and thickness, impeding our body’s ability to exercise its full range of motion, and then enforcing the body’s tendencies to restrict itself and shorten.
-Through a combination of her hands and a foam roller, Lauren can re-align the body, eliminating thicknesses, bloating, toxins, and imbalances.
+Through a combination of her hands and a foam roller, Lauren can re-align the body.
 Her work is profound, in large part because fascia is malleable, and it’s inclined to do what it’s told, which is why she counts many pro athletes—and orthopedic surgeons—amongst her clientele.
 While a session on her table is inarguably invaluable, Lauren believes that you can get about 80% of the results by doing it yourself with one simple tool.
-Here, she demonstrates exactly what you need to do to bring your hips into alignment, and eliminate thickness, pain, and tension through the upper thighs, butt, and hips.
-Her book (Ballantine) is due out in January, 2016.
+Here, she demonstrates exactly what you need to do to bring your hips into alignment.

 So what is it exactly that you do?